How To Add Legal Pages To Your WordPress Site

 Cut And Paste Website Legal Pages

-These legal pages were written by an attorney and feature less passive voice and more plain language phrasing and can be customized with a quick search and replace to insert your own business details, then pasted into your pages.
+These templates feature less passive voice and more plain language phrasing and can be customized with a simple quick search and replace to add your own business details, then pasted into your legal pages.

 The legal forms included in Scott Talbert’s Legal Templates include: